 Guarantee - Life Span

-All our Pro Series only (steel only) products carry our lifetime guarantee.
+All our steel only ground anchors and pegs carry our lifetime replacement warranty.
 You break it….we replace it!
 You wear it out and we will also replace it!
 Return the broken or worn out item/s to us along with your proof of purchase from us and we will replace it for free….even if it is in ten years time, we are THAT confident in our products! *Conditions apply

 All GroundGrabbas have been designed to screw into the substrate.
 Never smash GroundGrabbas into the substrate with any item be it a hammer or rock.
 Attempting to hit them into the ground will void warranty.

-Our wish is that you wear the GroundGrabba Pros out because it means that you’ve really enjoyed the benefits of using them and that you’ve been camping A LOT so you have been having a lot of fun!!!!!!
+Our wish is that you wear the GroundGrabba screw-in peg and ground anchor products out because it means that you’ve really enjoyed the benefits of using them and that you’ve been camping or outdoors A LOT so you have been having a lot of fun!!!!!!
 You wear it out or break it…we shall replace them for FREE * conditions apply.
 There is no lifetime replacement for any of our ‘lite’ glass reinforced nylon products.

 We do not anticipate you needing to replace them unless you lose them!

-The HexHook Pro as the name implies has an inbuilt Hex tool which you can use to wind in your GroundGrabba’s into the ground and easily unwind your GroundGrabba’s also.
-We have even found it useful for opening bottle tops! (see videos below)
+The HexHook Pro as the name implies has an inbuilt 19mm Hex tool which you can use to wind in your appropriate GroundGrabba’s into the ground and easily unwind your GroundGrabba’s also.
+We have even found it useful for opening bottle tops! (see videos below).
+BUT, use your drill...thats what we designed GroundGrabba's for.

 Well yes… we find it really handy for that too!
 How Good is THAT?!